First steps

 Note

-To make uploading production data, generating keys and approving an analysis easier, Roseman Labs provides a web portal.
-This web portal is occasionally also referred to in this documentation.
-More information about the web portal and how to use it can be found on our knowledge base.
+To make uploading production data, generating keys and approving an analysis easier, Roseman Labs provides a platform.
+This platform is occasionally also referred to in this documentation.
+More information about the platform and how to use it can be found on our knowledge base.

 Once you have installed the crandas environment as explained in Installation (local python) you can start using it.
 To start, we import the pandas and crandas modules: